epccs/RPUpi/Hardware/Testing/linux.md

 systemctl disable bluetooth.service
 ```

 The UART needs enabled for the kernel.
-E.g. set enable_uart in /boot/config.txt then reboot (raspi-config seems to have done this).
+E.g. set enable_uart in /boot/config.txt then reboot (I don't have a Pi Zero W yet, does raspi-config do this?).

 ```
 dtoverlay=pi3-disable-bt
 enable_uart=1
 ```

-Turn on RST/CTS using a program built with the Pi toolchain (is there another way?)
+RST/CTS should be setup with the [RPiRtsCts] pogram built with the Pi toolchain durring [Headless Setup](#headless-setup) (is there another way?)

 ```
-sudo apt-get install git
-# I like to put my git repos in a samba share
-[mkdir Samba]
-[cd Samba]
-git clone git://github.com/epccs/RPUpi.git
-cd RPUpi/RPiRtsCts
-make
-cp rpirtscts ~/bin/rpirtscts
-make clean
-cd ~
-chmod ugo+x ~/bin/rpirtscts
 sudo ./bin/rpirtscts on
 ```

-I use picocom to connect with the serial devices.
+Use picocom to connect with the serial devices.
 Make sure the user (rsutherland is for myself) is in the dialout group.

 ```
 sudo apt-get install picocom